Lithuanian–Polish–Ukrainian Brigade: History

-On March 17, 2014, The Daily Telegraph (online edition) reported, as part of its live coverage of the 2014 Crimean crisis, that Poland's defence ministry had announced it was re-launching plans to establish a joint Polish, Ukrainian and Lithuanian military brigade.
+On March 17, 2014, The Daily Telegraph reported, as part of its live coverage of the annexation of Crimea by the Russian Federation, that Poland's defence ministry had announced it was re-launching plans to establish a joint Polish, Ukrainian and Lithuanian military brigade.

 The ministry said "defence ministers would meet later that week to discuss the formation of the brigade that would straddle Nato’s eastern border and bring Ukraine’s armed forces closer to the Western fold".

 In February 2016, the brigade participated in the training exercise "Brave Band".

 Organization

 The brigade has its headquarters and staff in Lublin, Poland, with the national components stationed in their respective countries and actually gathering together only for exercises and foreign missions.
 Only its staff officers are supposed to cooperate on a regular basis.
 The unit is intended to be used to fulfill tasks given to it by NATO, European Union (EU) and the United Nations.
 The operating language of the brigade is agreed to be English.
 The unit was formed on 19 September 2014.
 Headquarters was officially opened in Lublin on 25 January 2016, in a ceremony attended by defence ministers of the three countries.

+Each member deploys an infantry battalion, special operations personnel, and headquarters staff to the alliance.
+The bulk of the deployments are the Lithuanian Grand Duchess Birute Uhlan Battalion, Poland's 3rd Mechanized Battalion(whose parent organization is the 19th Mechanized Brigade), and the Ukrainian 1st Air Assault Battalion of the 80th Airborne Brigade.